Manulife Investment Management LLC

 If you’re looking for a personal financial advisor who works with individual clients, use SmartAsset’s five-minute matching tool.
 It will connect you with up to three suitable advisors in your area.

 Manulife Investment Management Background

-Manulife currently oversees more than $180 billion in assets under management (AUM).
+Manulife currently oversees billions in assets under management (AUM).
 The firm is based in Boston, Massachusetts and employs teams around the world.

 Though formed in 1968, the firm registered as an investment advisor with the Securities and Exchange Commission (SEC) in 1992.